hmchen47/DataScience/ML/MLNN-Hinton/a14-Advanced.md

     2. freeze the weights of the initial layers by setting the layers to have the `trainable=False` parameter
   + the initial layers of a convolutional neural network containing  primitive information about the image
   + with deep neural network, the object becomes more complex and high-level as the network begins to differentiate more clearly between image qualities
-  + not trying to teach the network to examine images but just fine=-tue it for our use-case
+  + not trying to teach the network to examine images but just fine-tune it for our use-case
   + set the fully connected network layers at the output to be trainable, and perhaps the final convolutional layer (if enough data) to be trainable, then train the network with our data
   + benefit: fewer data to train the model because the number of network trainable parameters only a fraction of the total number of parameters in the network